vasuagathamudi/python-projects/README.md

 # python-projects
-my project would be good and everybody like i hope we go best
+my project would be good and everybody likes i hope we go best